osg-htc/user-documentation/documentation/overview/references/frequently-asked-questions.md

 <details>
 <summary>Can I request for system wide installation of the open source software useful for my research?</summary>
 <br>
-We recommend users use Docker or Apptainer containers if jobs require system wide instillations of software.
+We recommend users use Docker or Apptainer containers if jobs require system wide installations of software.
 Visit the [OSPool Documentation](https://portal.osg-htc.org/documentation/) website to learn more about creating your own container.
 </details>

 ## Running Jobs